 Planning your trip by season

-Summer is easily the busiest time of year, bringing locals to seaside towns as well as international travellers to our shores.
+Summer is easily the busiest time of year in South Africa, bringing locals to seaside towns as well as international travellers to our shores.
 We advise you book your summer escape as early as possible - by this we mean arranging next year’s December holiday as you’re checking out of this year’s accommodation.
 Nope, we’re not exaggerating.
 The reality is that the best places get snapped up earlier and earlier each year, leaving many disappointed travellers unable to enjoy the coastal festive season they hoped for.
 So to avoid disappointment and the unnecessary stress of last minute scrambling, get yourself booked in somewhere sooner rather than later.

 When to book?: Up to a year in advance (latest by the end of February – so 10 months beforehand).